Grigoriy Yablonsky: The extended principle of detailed balance

 (It may be useful to recall the formal convention: the linear span of an empty set is 0;

 the convex hull of an empty set is empty.)

 The extended principle of detailed balance gives an ultimate and complete answer to the following problem: how to throw away some reverse reactions without violating thermodynamics and microscopic reversibility?
 The answer is that the convex hull of the stoichiometric vectors of the irreversible reactions should not intersect with the linear span of the stoichiometric vectors of the reversible reactions, and the reaction rate constants of the remaining reversible reactions should satisfy the Wegscheider identities.

 Career

+Yablonsky started his career in the Siberian Branch of the Russian Academy of Sciences.
+In 1962, Yablonsky began work as a Chemical Engineer at the Kyiv Chemical Plant in Kyiv.
+In 1964 until 1986, he worked at the Boreskov Institute of Catalysis, where he first served as a Junior and then Senior Research Associate.
+From 1986 to 1991, Yablonsky worked as the Chief of Lab and Deputy Director of the Tuvinian Technological Institute, now Tuvan State University.
+He then began work as a Professor of Chemical engineering at the Kyiv Polytechnic Institute, where he resided until 1997.